ghuntley/workshops/nixos-workshop/modules/05-introducing-the-nixstore/README.md

 binaries that aren't identical.
 Under Nix, different files will have different names.

 There is a tradeoff though.
-Check out the amount of cruft that can accumulate in the /nix/store over time:
+Check out this example of the amount of cruft that can accumulate in the /nix/store over time:

 ```bash
 $ fd "bash-4.4-p23$" /nix/store